This is the summary page for dar's documentation

 You can subscribe to the dar-news mailing-list, which is a read-only mailing-list that has a very low email volume (in average, less than one a month), to be informed about major events like new releases or security issues.

 Asking for support

-If FAQ, tutorial, mini-howto, usage notes, or man page do not answer to your problem, you can read the dar-support mailing-list archive at gmane, and use the search engine (the green text box at the bottom of the page) to look for keywords that match you problem.
-If that still does not solve your problem, you can subscribe to dar-support mailing-list and send an email to the mailing-list that explain your problem.
+If FAQ, tutorial, mini-howto, usage notes, or man page do not answer your question, you can read the dar-support mailing-list archive at gmane, and use the search engine (the green text box at the bottom of the page) to look for keywords that match your problem.
+If that still does not solve your problem, you can subscribe to dar-support mailing-list and send an email to the mailing-list describing your issue.